thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 Now, let&#39;s add the necessary nodes:

-- Find the [generator node](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/action-nodes/#generator-node){:target="_blank"} and drag it to the rules chain.
+- Find the [generator node](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/action-nodes/#generator-node){:target="_blank"} and drag it to the rule chain.
 With its help, we will generate telemetry values for further visualization on the dashboard.
 Name it "Indoor air quality data emulator", and set the number of messages to send to 100 and the sending period to 600;
 - Specify the device "SD-001" (Indoor Air Quality Sensor) as originator;
 - Copy the following script from the documentation: